keithzeng/blog/content/posts/cse202-hw1.md

 No. The P is no longer the shortest path for new instance.

 ![Diargram](/img/cse202/hw1.2.png)
 As we can see, in the Dijkastra's algorithm, the edge e(s,t) is the shortest path with cost = 7.
-After squaring the cost, the shortest path P' = s -> a -> t instead, with cost of 32.
-So $P' \neq P$.
+After squaring the cost, there is a shortest path P' = s -> a -> t with cost of 32 < cost(P) = 49.

 ## Problem 3 (KT 17)##